kimbrow-slice/DoomsdayLabs-PenetrationTest/docs/findings/credentialDumping.md

   - Conduct frequent security audits to ensure that all users adhere to the updated password policies and to identify any potential security gaps.

 ## Conclusion
 The credential dumping efforts during the penetration test revealed significant vulnerabilities in Doomsday Labs' password security practices.
-Adopting stringent password policies and regular audits can significantly mitigate these security risks and protect against future breaches.
+Adopting stringent password policies and regular audits can help mitigate these security risks and protect against future breaches.